textpattern/textpattern.github.io/tags/if_comments_disallowed.md

 category: tags
 published: true
 title: "If disallowed"
-Description: The if_comments_disallowed tag will execute the contained statements if comments are disallowed for a given article.
+description: The if_comments_disallowed tag will execute the contained statements if comments are disallowed for a given article.
 tags:
   - Comment tags
   - Conditional tags